 At Charles Melton Wines, great emphasis is placed on the quality of fruit.
 All grapes are dry grown and harvested from the winery's own 80 acres of prime Barossa vineyard land, as well as from a select group of grapegrowers.
 Yields are extremely low with often only one tonne per half hectare and the vineyards are truly old with many exceeding 80 years.

 A number of key techniques are important to the Rose of Virginia.
 Cold soak on skins followed by clear settling of the juice helps heighten the aromatics, and co-fermentation of the major varieties delivers the superb hue.
 A six to eight week cool alcoholic fermentation is followed, before bottling to retain as much youthful zest and life as possible.

-This salmon-hued rose has an intense nose of grapefruit and other exotic fruits.
-It is fruity well balanced and generous with more citrus fruit flavours.
+This delicate rosé has an intense nose of grapefruit and other exotic fruits.
+It is fruity, well balanced and generous with lots of citrus fruit flavours.